NeuroFEM: Roadmap for AI-Assisted Optimal Geometry

 Traditional topology optimization iterates: guess a density distribution, run FEA, compute sensitivities, update densities, repeat.
 Each iteration requires a full finite element solve.
 On a complex 3D part, this can take hours per iteration, and hundreds of iterations to converge.

-Because the output is an SDF — not a mesh, not a density field — it is immediately usable in NeuroCAD for further editing, lattice infill, material grading, or manufacturing validation.
-There is no reconstruction step, no surface fitting, no loss of fidelity.
+Because the target output is an SDF — not only a mesh or density field — it can enter NeuroCAD for further editing, lattice infill, material grading, and manufacturing validation workflows.

 The Autonomous Data Factory